gamba-labs/gamba/readme.md

 * `gamba-react-ui` - Framework for building platform UIs and games

-* `gamba-game-pack` - Collection of configurable games that can be imported into a platform built with gamba-platform
+* `gamba-game-pack` - Collection of configurable games that can be imported into a platform built with gamba-react-ui

 ## Apps:
 * `platform` - A game platform template built in React